Chattanooga Tai Chi and Qi Gong Classes

 Eastern-based exercises such as Qi Gong and Tai Chi have been shown in numerous western medical studies to be helpful with alleviating mental and physical stress, lowering blood pressure, building immunity, and improving health.
 The routines are relatively easy for people of all ages to learn and provide a life-time of enjoyment and health benefits.

 Our center offers instruction in both the Yang Style of Tai Chi Chuan and a variety of Qi Gong exercise routines.
-Training is provided within our paid classes ($50/month for unlimited classes).
+Training is provided within our paid classes ($30/per month).